LawrenceSB24/Storm-Chaser/README.md

 ## Notes

-> 1. Weather information for locations fetched from the OpenWeather One Call API site.[Link to OpenWeather One Call](https://openweathermap.org/api/one-call-api).
+> 1. Weather information for locations fetched from the OpenWeather One Call API site.
+[Link to OpenWeather One Call](https://openweathermap.org/api/one-call-api).
 Website contains documentation for setup and usage instruction.

 > 2. Using local storage to store any persistent data.